google/setfilters/README.md

 # Adding Setfilters library to the project

 Setfilters' Maven group ID is `com.google.setfilters`, and its artifact id is `setfilters`.
-To add depency using Maven, simply add the following lines in your `pom.xml` file:
+To add dependency using Maven, simply add the following lines in your project's `pom.xml`:

 ```xml
 <dependency>